tristan957/tristan.partin.io/content/blog/the-church-of-big-tech/index.md

 ### International Business Machines (IBM)

 - In 1933, Nazi Germany announced plans to conduct a census.
-This census was important in indentifying future victims of the Holocaust.
+This census was important in identifying future victims of the Holocaust.
 The company that supplied the machines for tabulating the census was none other than our big blue friend, IBM.[^1]